mritunjaysharma394/vowpal-wiki/C#-Binding.md

 ```

 # Thread-saftey and Object Pools
-VW.VowpalWabbit are not thread-safe, but by using object pools and shared models we can enable thread-safe usage without multiplying the memory requirements by the number of threads.
+VW.VowpalWabbit are not thread-safe, but by using object pools and shared models we can enable multi-thread scenarios without multiplying the memory requirements by the number of threads.

 Consider the following excerpt from [TestSharedModel Unit Test](https://github.com/JohnLangford/vowpal_wabbit/blob/master/cs_unittest/TestCbAdf.cs)